Som Saran

-Som Saran (Khmer: សោមសារ៉ន; born 1951), formely known as Tes Sean or Nguyễn Tấn Sinh is a former footballer and manager from Cambodia.
+Som Saran (Khmer: សោមសារ៉ន; born 1951), formerly known as Tes Sean or Nguyễn Tấn Sinh, is a former footballer and manager from Cambodia.

-From 2005 onwards, he is the deputy director of the Veterans' Pensions Department at the Ministry of Social Affairs.
+Since 2005, he has been the deputy director of the Veterans' Pensions Department at the Ministry of Social Affairs.

 Early life

-Raised in the town of Kampong Cham, he started football at age 16 and moved to the capital Phnom Penh.
+Raised in the town of Kampong Cham, Som started football at age 16 and moved to the capital, Phnom Penh.

 Playing career

-After the Khmer Rouge took power, he was forced to flee to Vietnam where he played for Tây Ninh.
+After the Khmer Rouge took power, Som was forced to flee to Vietnam, where he played for Tây Ninh.
 Some of former his teammates in Cambodia were forced into agricultural work.

-Saran captained the Cambodia national team in 1972, leading them to a fourth-place finish in the 1972 AFC Asian Cup.
+He captained the Cambodia national team in 1972, leading them to a fourth-place finish in the 1972 AFC Asian Cup.
 When he returned to Cambodia in the 1990s, only six players were alive from the team that last played before the Khmer Rouge came.

 Coaching career

-While managing Cambodia, he insinuated that his players were involved in corruption.
-An investigation was conducted but the Cambodia Football Federation denied the accusation.
+While managing Cambodia, Som insinuated that his players were involved in corruption.
+An investigation was conducted, but the Football Federation of Cambodia denied the accusation.

 In charge of Cambodia until 2005, he led his team to the 2004 Tiger Cup and played against Vietnam.
 His team mostly composed of 20 to 21 year old players.